BY ELIZABETH RUSSELL

 They continued on their way to the last place: the Amazon.
 When they arrived, they were very tired, hot, and thirsty.
 They found slippery mud slides all around that led into the river.
 Corncob followed his instinct (which is what he always did, and it always had a fifty-fifty chance of being either idiotic or wise) and plunged onto the slippery slides, covering himself in cool mud, and lapping clear water from the springs.
 All the other knights followed suit, while the King filled a bowl with mud from the ground.
 He watched the knights frolic for a moment, and then called them to order, and they stood at attention.

 So they set out.
-But as they were halfway to the frigid ice caps, they encountered an evil werewolf!
-His vicious eyes gleamed at them so maliciously that they all stopped still.
+But as they were halfway to the frigid ice caps, they were stopped in their tracks by a growling werewolf.
+His vicious eyes gleamed at them, and he licked his lips.

-“ARRG!” he growled.
-“I have hated the royal family many years, and my only consolation was the witch that I could visit and we would both complain about you daily.
-But now you have taken her away from me, and I will punish you!
-HA!”
-At that last word, he reached out and swiped the bowl of mud from the king and drank it all down.
-Then he ran far away, but the mud was such that it made him a wolf forever, and he would never again transform into a man.
+“ARRG!” he growled in his throat.
+“I have hated you, King Jack, for many years.
+A little nobody who rose to claim the kingdom!
+What makes you better than anyone else, hmm?
+My only consolation was the witch that I could visit and we would both complain about you every day.
+But now you have taken her away from me!
+Now you’ll never get your daughter back!”
+And he reached out and took the bowl of mud from the king and drank it all down.
+Then he ran far away before the knights could capture or slay him, but the mud was such that it made him a wolf forever, and he would never again transform into a man.

 Then the king smiled for joy and they went on until they reached the tiny castle in the snow.
 There was the little glass house, and all within were quiet and asleep, for it was daytime and fairies sleep during the day.

-They returned home in triumph, and the Queen was overjoyed to see her husband and daughter again.
-There was a celebration that lasted twenty days, but all the knights went right to their rooms to take a bath first.
+They returned home in triumph, and the Queen rejoiced to see her husband and daughter again.
+There was a celebration that lasted twenty days, but all the knights went right to their rooms to take a bath.